wbrawner/jelos.org/docs/configure/themes.md

 # :material-page-next-outline: Themes

-Our default frontend is EmulationStation and our default theme is [Art Book Next](https://github.com/anthonycaccese/art-book-next-jelos).
-It has been designed specifically to work with all the aspect ratios we support.
+Our default frontend is EmulationStation and our default theme is [Art Book Next](https://github.com/anthonycaccese/art-book-next-jelos) (which has been designed specifically to work with all the aspect ratios we support).
 You will see it represented in the UI as `system-theme` and it's updated automatically as part of each JELOS release.
 It also offers a set of options to tailor the look of theme which are detailed below.

 ## Preview